nats-io/nats-surveyor/README.md

 `./survey.sh  nats://mydeployment:4222 24 /privatekeys/SYS.creds`

 If things aren't working, look in the output for any lines that contain `exited with code 1` and address the problem.
 They are usually docker volume mount problems or connectivity problems.

 Next, with your browser, navigate to `http://127.0.0.1:3000`, or if you are running the Surveyor stack remotely, the hostname of the host running the NATS surveyor stack, e.g. `http://yourremotehost:3000`.

 The first time you connect, you'll need to login:

 * User:  *admin*
 * Password: *admin*

 After logging in, navigate to "Manage dashboards" and you'll see a dashboard available named **NATS Surveyor**, where you'll be able to monitor your entire NATS deployment.

+### Stopping (while keeping the containers)

+To stop the surveyor stack, but keep the containers run: `docker-compose stop`

+### Restarting Surveyor

+To restart the surveyor stack after being stopped, run: `docker-compose up`

+### Stopping and removing containers

+To cleanup your installation, run: `docker-compose down`

 ## TODO